near/docs/docs/discovery/dev/bos-loader.md

 ## Development flow

-1. _(Optional)_ Download and install [bos-cli](https://github.com/FroVolod/bos-cli-rs/releases) from script.
+1. _(Optional)_ Download and install [bos-cli](https://github.com/FroVolod/bos-cli-rs/releases).

    :::info
-   You don’t need to install `bos-cli` if you don't want to start working with existing component code, and also if you only plan to do deploys via GitHub actions.
+   You need `bos-cli` if you have component code on the BOS already that you want to use or if you want to manage component deploys localy instead of the GitHub actions CI/CD.
    :::

-2. If you have components saved on chain already, use `bos-cli` to download them.
+2. To get component code saved on the BOS, use `bos-cli` to download the source code.
 Otherwise, create a `src` folder.

-3. Create a component as `src/<component name>.jsx`
+3. Create a component within that src folder like `src/<component name>.jsx`.

    :::tip
    It's common practice to use `.` delimited component names for namespacing.
 You can handle this with folders for better files organization.